What is Azure Data Box Heavy?

-The Microsoft Azure Data Box hybrid solution lets you send hundreds of terabytes of data into Azure in a quick, inexpensive, and reliable way.
-The secure data transfer is accelerated by shipping you a proprietary storage device of 1 PB storage capacity via freight.
-The device has a rugged casing to protect and secure data during the transit.
+Azure Data Box Heavy allows you to send hundreds of terabytes of data to Azure in a quick, inexpensive, and reliable way.
+The data is transferred to Azure by shipping you a Data Box Heavy device with 1-PB storage capacity, which you fill with your data and send back to Microsoft.
+The device has a rugged casing to protect and secure your data during transit.

-Data Box Heavy is ideally suited to transfer data sizes larger than 500 TB in scenarios with limited to no network connectivity.
+Data Box Heavy is best suited for data sizes in the hundreds of terabytes, where network connectivity is insufficient to upload the data to Azure.
 The data movement can be one-time, periodic, or an initial bulk data transfer followed by periodic transfers.
 Here are the various scenarios where Data Box Heavy can be used for data transfer.

 One time migration - when large amount of on-premises data is moved to Azure.

-- Moving a media library from offline tapes into Azure to create an online media library.
+- Move a media library from offline tapes into Azure to create an online media library.

-- Migrating your VM farm, SQL server, and applications to Azure
+- Migrate your VM farm, SQL server, and applications to Azure.

-- Moving historical data to Azure for in-depth analysis and reporting using HDInsight
+- Move historical data to Azure for in-depth analysis and report using HDInsight.

 Initial bulk transfer - when an initial bulk transfer is done using Data Box Heavy (seed) followed by incremental transfers over the network.

-- For example, backup solutions partners such as Commvault and Data Box Heavy are used to move initial large historical backup to Azure.
+- For example, Data Box Heavy and a backup solutions partner are used to move initial large historical backup to Azure.
 Once complete, the incremental data is transferred via network to Azure storage.

 Periodic uploads - when large amount of data is generated periodically and needs to be moved to Azure.
 For example in energy exploration, where video content is generated on oil rigs and windmill farms.

-Data Box Heavy is designed to move massive amounts of data to Azure with little to no impact to network.
+Data Box Heavy is designed to move massive amounts of data to Azure with little to no impact on your network.
 The solution has the following benefits: